ZGC-LLM-Safety/TrafficLLM/README.md

 TrafficLLM is trained based on existing open-sourced LLMs.
 Please follow the instructions to prepare the checkpoints.

 * `ChatGLM2`: Prepare the base model ChatGLM, which is an open-sourced LLM with light-wise deployment requirements.
 Please download its weights [here](https://huggingface.co/THUDM/chatglm2-6b).
 We generally utilize the v2 model with 6B parameters.
 * `Other LLMs`: To adapt other LLMs for traffic analysis tasks, you can reuse the [training data](https://drive.google.com/drive/folders/1RZAOPcNKq73-quA8KG_lkAo_EqlwhlQb) in the repo and modify their training scripts according to the official instructions.
 For instance, [Llama2](https://github.com/meta-llama/llama-recipes/blob/main/src/llama_recipes/configs/datasets.py) is required to register the new dataset in the configs.
+See [llm](https://github.com/ZGC-LLM-Safety/TrafficLLM/tree/master/llm) for more details.

 <span id='chapter-2.2'/>